Flow Matching for Offline Reinforcement Learning with Discrete Actions: Preliminaries

-which deterministically maps samples from $p_0$ to $p_1$.
+Flow matching~\citep{lipman2022flow,liu2022rectified} is a generative modeling framework that learns a time-dependent velocity field that transports a simple source distribution $p_0$ to a target distribution $p_1$ through intermediate distributions $\{p_t\}_{t\in[0,1]}$.
+The induced dynamics satisfy the continuity equation $\frac{\partial}{\partial t} p_t(x) = -\nabla_x \cdot \big(p_t(x)\,v_t(x)\big)$, which describes the conservation of probability mass under deterministic transport.
+The sampling is performed by solving the ordinary differential equation (ODE) $\frac{d}{dt} X_t = v_t(X_t)$, which deterministically maps samples from $p_0$ to $p_1$.
 The velocity field $v_t$ is learned by matching it to a prescribed probability path, rather than by maximizing likelihood or simulating stochastic diffusion dynamics.

-Recent work has shown that flow matching can be integrated with value-based guidance for offline reinforcement learning, yielding efficient policy improvement in continuous action spaces \citep{zhang2025energy}.
-However, both the continuity Eq.~\eqref{eq:continuity_fm} and the ODE Eq.~\eqref{eq:fm_ode} rely fundamentally on gradients with respect to the underlying space, which makes this formulation incompatible with discrete action spaces.
+Recent work further combines flow matching with value-based guidance for offline RL in continuous action spaces~\citep{zhang2025energy}.
+However, both the continuity equation and the ODE rely on gradients with respect to the underlying space, which makes this formulation incompatible with discrete action spaces.